w4jbm/C-Programs/README.md

 As I recall, I think my verion in BASIC went up to numbers as high as 9,999 which was a fair amount of money at the time.
 (Anything higher was something the company's owner wanted to know about anyway, so having to manually write the check provided a type of 'checks and balances'.)

+## nxtafter.c

+Some tinkering with one of the more obscure functions you'll likely never use in C...

 ## And the fine print...
 To the extent applicable, all code and other material in this repository is: